-This refers to the on-going nature of assessment in which assessment tasks and tests all contribute to a student's overall achievement.
+The on-going nature of assessment through assessment tasks and tests all contribute to a student's overall achievement.
 Formative work assists students and staff to conduct assessment for learning.
 This is sometimes referred to as 'Assessment for Learning' and 'Assessment as Learning'.